Taring Padi: History

+Collaboration

 In May 2010 Taring Padi and networks, together with the victims of Siring Village and surrounds, collaborated to commemorate the 4th anniversary of the Lapindo Mud disaster near Surabaya.
 They held etching, screenprinting, painting and singing workshop activities culminating with a carnival and a people's stage show on the edge of the dam containing the mud.
 A film documenting this project can be seen and downloaded at engagemedia.org.

 Taring Padi often run workshops at their studio and undertake collaborative projects with communities and national and international art and political groups.
 In 2010 in Chiang Mai, Thailand (hosted by Empty Space) and 2012 in Yogyakarta, Taring Padi collaborated with Thai and Myanmar artists in the project Under, After and In Between.
 Under, After and In Between focused on the different circumstances of each country and group and how they can influence the purpose of artistic work.
 The projects culminated in performances in Chiang Mai, Bangkok, Yogyakarta and Kulon Progo.

 Taring Padi published Seni Membongar Tirani (Art Smashing Tyranny) in 2011 in Indonesian and English, which covered 10 years of the collective's work, including art work and academic articles.
 The book was launched in a number of cities in Indonesia in 2012 and is now available for free download as an e-book.